jwpkg/gitversion/docs/index.md

 - Define a bump type based on the outcome
 - Update the workspaces with the new version
 - Udate the workspaces with the workspace specific changelogs
-- Create a bump manifest in the **gitversion.out** folder containing versions and changelogs
+- Create a bump manifest in the **gitbump.out** folder containing versions and changelogs

 ### Native workspace/monorepo support {#monorepo}